soupi/learn-haskell-blog-generator/src/04-markup/02-parsing_01.md

-However, functional languages (and Haskell in particular) play by different rules and implement a feature called tail call elimination - when the result of a function call is the result of this function (this is called tail position), we can just drop the current function stack frame and then allocate one for the function we call, so we don't require `N` stack frames for `N` iterations.
+However, functional languages (and Haskell in particular) play by different rules and implement a feature called tail call elimination - when the result of a function call is the result of the function (this is called tail position), we can just drop the current stack frame and then allocate one for the function we call, so we don't require `N` stack frames for `N` iterations.